IDevJoe/OmegaBot/readme.md

 Hurricane management is done through a tool named the `Hurricane Management Console`.
 It is done this way so that management commands don't clutter the help menu.

-To download this, click [here](https://bitbucket.org/JoeTheDev/hurricanebeta/downloads/HMC.zip) and you will be given the latest version.
+To download this, click here (Soon(TM)) and you will be given the latest version.

 **Managing development instances**

 Currently, the HMC does not have an option to switch IP Addressess.
 This is planned, however, it is not at the top of our list.

-## Updating Hurricane

-The master branch is protected.
-Therefor, you will need to create new branches and create PRs for those branches.
-Once approved and merged, Hurricane will automatically update itself, so you won't need to shut it down.